Code-Institute-Submissions/disney_game/README.md

 ## UX
 The site is aimed at children and is a fun and fairly easy game children can play unsupervised.
 There is no requirement to login or exchane any personal information.
-The site should be easy to navigate, bright and blocky design and lotf images.
+The site should be easy to navigate, bright and blocky design and lots of images.
 The home page should have animation and movement to help create excitement

 ### User stories

-I want to see games available to me to play and be connected with them in minimal clicks on any device type and playing the game with minimal instructions
+-I want to see games available to me to play and be connected with them in minimal clicks on any device type and playing the game with minimal instructions

-I an young and may not understand longwords and complicated dialouge
+-I an young and may not understand longwords and complicated dialouge

-I want to be able to record my scores and compare my knowledge to other players as well as play at the same time as my friends
+-I want to be able to record my scores and compare my knowledge to other players as well as play at the same time as my friends

-I want game play to be quick and able to skip if I am stuck
+-I want game play to be quick and easy to pick up

-I want to have my own user name and receive instant feedback on game progress.
+-I want to have my own user name and receive instant feedback on game progress.

-I want to be able to quit the game easily
+-I want to be able to quit the game easily

-I want to see nice pictures of my favourite disney characters
+-I want to see nice pictures of my favourite disney characters

-I want my parents to understand what I am doing
+-I want my parents to understand what I am doing

 ### Wire Frames
 Home page - https://app.moqups.com/tidders2000@gmail.com/VL6zsKhB4b/view/page/a95b9e01a